 \$2.
-The supervisor must hold the title of doctor obtained through the defence of a thesis, or the Belgian "agrégé de l'enseignement supérieur" qualification and be a permanent member of the ULB academic staff or be a full-time "chargé de cours temporaire".
+The supervisor must hold the title of doctor obtained through the defence of a thesis, or the Belgian "agrégé de l'enseignement supérieur" qualification and be a permanent member of the ULB academic staff, be a full-time "chargé de cours temporaire" or be a postdoctoral researcher with a FED-TWIN mandate.
 The supervisor must not have retired from the university.